joshuacox/cli-Intro-to-Git/README.md

 # Permanent home for git

-Okay from here let’s make a git directory in our home and start cloneing repos from a git repo
+Okay from here let’s make a git directory in our home and start cloning repos from a git repo
 ```
 cd
 ```